 While I’ve never used this treadmill, the accolades and customer reviews make this sub-$1,000 treadmill one option to seriously consider.

 The running deck is 56 inches long and the motor is 2.5 HP.
-While you can buy treadmills under $1,000 with better specifications, it’s hard to ignore then impressive number of top reviews by actual customers.
+While you can buy treadmills under $1,000 with better specifications, it’s hard to ignore then an impressive number of top reviews by actual customers.

 Weslo Cadence R5.2 Treadmill.
 Learn more here.